Kjir/kjir.github.io/_posts/2016-02-14-modular-gruntfile.md

 ## Conclusion

-`load-grunt-config` is a very nice grunt plugin which really improves the quality of you Gruntfile by splitting it into many smaller files.
+`load-grunt-config` is a very nice grunt plugin which really improves the quality of your Gruntfile by splitting it into many smaller files.
 Not only
 that: it adds a lot of useful features that will make you wonder why bother writing plain `Gruntfile`s anymore!